Willamette Mission State Park

 Know Before You Go

-• Do not swim, float, paddle or boat without a life jacket.
+- Do not swim, float, paddle or boat without a life jacket.
 Wearing a life jacket, and making sure it fits properly, saves lives.

-• Boaters: check ahead for obstructions on the Oregon State Marine Board's Reported Obstructions and Alerts page.
+- Boaters: check ahead for obstructions on the Oregon State Marine Board's Reported Obstructions and Alerts page.

-• Flooding may occur during heavy rainstorms in winter and spring.
+- Flooding may occur during heavy rainstorms in winter and spring.
 Check the park notice or call the park office for closure information.

 Camping and Picnicking

-• Beaver Island Group Camp: Space for up to 100 tent campers, with a fire ring, picnic tables, water and outhouse.
+- Beaver Island Group Camp: Space for up to 75 tent campers, with a fire ring, picnic tables, water and outhouse.
 Flush restroom building is nearby.
 No showers, power or shelter.

-• Reservable facilities are closed seasonally.
+- Reservable facilities are closed Oct.
+1 through May 14.

-• NOTE: Park does not have showers.
+- NOTE: Park does not have showers.

 Disc Golf

 The Wheatland Disc Golf Course features 18 holes that weave through a hazelnut grove.
-A fairway map and scorecards are available at the start of the course.

-For more information and a park map, download our Recreation Guide
+For more information and a park map, download our Recreation Guide.

 Call for info: 800-551-6949

-Call park: 503-393-1172
+Call for park info: 503-393-1172

 Questions

-mdi-help-circle-outline General
+General

 History